neue-fische-traum/traum-preis/README.md

 pip install -r requirements_dev.txt
 ```

-The requirements.txt file contains the libraries needed for deployment.. of model or dashboard .. thus no jupyter or other libs used during development.
+The requirements.txt file contains the libraries needed for deployment.

+### Notes on MLFlow

 The MLFLOW URI should not be stored on git, you have two options, to save it locally in the .mlflow_uri file: